 Oxycontin Lawsuit Overview

-Is Addiction a Side Effect of OxyContin?
+Is Addiction a Side Effect of Oxycontin?

 Critics Argue OxyContin Hurts Patients and Communities

-Although the medical community and patients initially accepted OxyContin as a breakthrough, the drug has been at the center of prescription opioid and unprescribed opioid lawsuits related to addiction.
-The use of this and other powerful opiates has contributed to a national public health crisis.
+The medical community first applauded OxyContin as a breakthrough drug.
+However, in recent years, the drug has been at the center of the opioid addiction epidemic plaguing America.
+It has also spawned thousands of prescription opioid and unprescribed opioid lawsuits related to addiction.

 Origin of OxyContin Lawsuits

-- They downplayed the drug's risks;
+- They downplayed the drug's risks

-- They overstated the benefits of opioids for treating chronic rather than short-term pain;
+- They overstated the benefits of opioids for treating chronic rather than short-term pain

-- They contributed to the opioid crisis by encouraging prescriptions of OxyContin through aggressive marketing tactics.
+- They contributed to the opioid crisis by encouraging prescriptions of OxyContin through aggressive marketing tactics

-Recovery from OxyContin Lawsuits
+Damages in OxyContin Lawsuits

 - Pain and suffering

-- Loss of income due to missed work, withdrawal symptoms or time in a treatment center
+- Loss of income due to missed work, withdrawal symptoms, or time in a treatment center

-- Treatment costs including rehabilitation costs
+- Treatment costs, including rehabilitation costs

-- Funeral costs
+- Funeral and burial costs

 Get a Free Initial Review of Your OxyContin Claim